MeadowMidnight/pdth-ES/README.md

 You can revert the buffed statistics back to their vanilla ones in mod settings.

+# Progression Changes:
 Challenges have went through several changes:
   - Challenges now give 2x the amount of XP then they normally did in vanilla, making grinding less tedious and easier to level up from a new save.
   - Sentry Gun VS The World is now possible due to the player now being able to hold 4 sentry guns at once.
   - Repetitive challenges like weapon kills had their requirements lowered due to them being boring to complete.
   - Overdrill is now possible to trigger in Singleplayer.
   - Quick Hands is now possible because of the 0.1 second interaction times for defusing C4.
 (Yes, I know this is a band-aid and janky fix)
   - Noob Herder is now possible if all 3 bot crew bonuses are set to Noob Lube and the difficulty is on Overkill or above in the heist.
   - Challenges don't give Steam achievements in this mod.
   - No Photos is now earned by simply destroying a single camera, but it gives less XP.
   - Last Christmas is now possible in Singleplayer.
 (The presents only spawned in Multiplayer previously.)

-Progression Changes:
+Cash Changes:
 - Loot pickups such as cash, gold and diamonds had their values adjusted, and they scale depending on the difficulty played.
 - End of heist rewards were tweaked.
 - You no longer fully replenish both health and ammo when reaching a new reputation level on Hard difficulty or lower.